Skip to contents

 x <- importTxt("example.txt")

 You have to make sure, that the file exists in the current working directory.
 If not you either have to specify the whole path to the file or you must change the R working directory.
+A sample .txt file is also contained in the package.
+The OpenRepGrid package comes with an sample .txt file.
+You can load it as follows.

 file <- system.file("extdata", "grid_01.txt", package = "OpenRepGrid")